 The benefits gained from an international internship are numerous: personal growth, a better understanding of world affairs, competitive advantage in the job market, proficiency in a foreign language, understanding of a foreign culture, knowledge of professional practices in another country, maturity and confidence, and professional contacts for future career development.

 IE3 offers internships throughout the world in private-sector companies, government agencies, and non-profit organizations.
-The latest information on available internships can be found on the IE3 Web site: http://ie3global.ous.edu.
+The latest information on available internships can be found here: http://ie3global.ous.edu.

 International Student and Scholar Services

 International Student and Scholar Services staff work with admitted international students, visiting scholars, and international faculty.
 The office is a central source of information on the services and programs available to these groups.
 The office works closely with sponsoring agencies, diplomatic missions, and other government agencies to resolve academic, financial, immigration and adjustment issues.

 Services and programs offered to international students, scholars and faculty include: